manouti1/PaymentDemoApp/README.md

 ## Configuration

 The API configuration can be modified in the `appsettings.json` file.
 You can specify the database connection string, logging settings, and other configuration options.
-I used the efcore inmemory DB for this usecase.
+I used the sqlite with dapper.